triton-inference-server/server/docs/protocol/extension_schedule_policy.md

   request, in microseconds.
 If the request cannot be completed within the time Triton will terminate the request, as well as the corresponding sequence and received requests of the sequence.
-The timeout will only be applied to requests of the sequences that haven't been processed, the timeout will be ignored if the corresponding sequence has been scheduled.
+The timeout will only be applied to requests of the sequences that haven't been allocated a batch slot for execution, the requests of the sequences that have been allocated batch slots will not be affected by the timeout setting.

 The parameter is optional and, if not specified, Triton will handle the request and corresponding sequence based on the model configuration.